sushmarchandran/iter8-kfserving/README.md

 # Iter8-kfserving
-> Iter8-kfserving enables metrics and AI-driven live experiments, progressive delivery, and automated rollouts for ML models in production over Kubernetes and Openshift.
+> Iter8-kfserving enables metrics and AI-driven live experiments, progressive delivery, and automated rollouts for ML models in production over Kubernetes and OpenShift clusters.

-The picture below illustrates progressive canary release of a KFServing model using iter8.
+The picture below illustrates progressive delivery of a KFServing model using iter8.

 ![Progressive canary rollout orchestrated by iter8-kfserving](docs/images/quickstart.png)